I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 We’re going to be using a number of different keyword research tools to get an estimate of the monthly search volume of each of our keywords in the list we’ve been building.

-And I need to emphasize the word “estimate,” because each tool is truly guessing what that actual number is.
+We also need to emphasize the word “estimate,” because each tool is truly guessing what that actual number is, so it’s vital that there is that understanding before implementing any new keywords.

 And that number will vary wildly from tool to tool.
 For instance, take a look at the estimated search volume for “content marketing services” across a few tools: